-The person The clinician The director I have co-ordinated support for both my physical and mental health needs.
+The person The clinician The Service/Rehabilitation Lead I have co-ordinated support for both my physical and mental health needs.
 I am seen locally, where possible.
 When the service I need is not available locally, I am referred onto a specialist service.
 I am able to access the equipment I need and I am taught how to use and maintain it.
 I feel confident to progress my rehabilitation treatment programme as needed.
 I know when and how to refer on, and can manage transitions between services effectively.
 I can work with other local services and with mental health teams in a timely and integrated way to ensure the best outcomes for people.
 I can access advice from specialist services easily.
 I am able to refer on to specialist services when indicated.
-I am aware of and can provide advice about local authority, third sector and other services as well as specialist health services.
+I am aware of and can provide advice about Trust services, third sector/community and voluntary and other services as well as specialist health services.
 I feel confident to progress/adapt the person's rehabilitation treatment programme as needed.
 I have access to the resources to support people to progress their rehabilitation treatment programmes.
 I ensure information can be shared, with appropriate governance, between different services and care providers.
 I provide multidisciplinary input to care homes.
-I provide the resources which allow people to progress their rehabilitation including minor pieces of equipment, short telephone contacts, emails, texts, online support.
+I provide the resources which allow people to progress their rehabilitation including equipment provision, short telephone contacts, emails, texts, online support.